How to Teach a Dog to Stay

 2. Say ‘enter’ to your helper

-3. Your helper should open the door a little bit, put his head round sufficiently for the dog to see him and close the door again
+3. Your helper should open the door a little bit, put his head round sufficiently for your dog to see him and close the door again

 5. Repeat from 1